 Seattle is a fantastic food city, with lots of options and some really talented chefs.
 We’ve done the research.
 Yes, we’ve eaten at tons of Seattle restaurants, many of which have come and gone, and we’re more than qualified to make a best must-try restaurants in Seattle list.

 These are presented in no particular order.
-I was going to rank them, but I think that going too far down the subjectiveness road.
-Also, the list is not based on what is currently popular or new.
-Some of these places have been around forever, and some of them are little neighborhood gems, rather than top chef empires.
-The list is just our honest opinion of Seattle best restaurants – the ones we want to frequent simply because they’re amazing.
+There’s no need to rank them – they’re all good!
+Also, this list is not based on ‘popular’ or ‘new’.
+Some of these places have been around forever, and some of them are little neighborhood gems.
+The list is just our honest opinion of Seattle best restaurants – the ones we frequent simply because they’re amazing.